‘Arts Audiences’ new site launch & upcoming web 2.0 event

 5. Information; we need to address the gaps in our information about audiences – who they are and how they behave.
 Figuring out what we need to know is a key step in figuring out what to do.

-One Response to ‘Arts Audiences’ new site launch & upcoming web 2.0 event
+One thought on “‘Arts Audiences’ new site launch & upcoming web 2.0 event